What Are Passing of Accounts? Role of an Estate Trustee

 - The estate’s debts and liabilities at the closing date of the accounts

-- The compensation claimed by the estate trustee, and, if applicable, a management fee based on the value of the estate’s assets and how that value will be determined
+- The estate trustee is paid for their work as well as a management fee based on the value of the estate’s assets.

 - Money used to purchase investments